relaxkeag/runna/README.md

-This is a semi universal dahood silent aim it works on da hood and some da hood remakes simple silent aim easy to use just execute it.
+This is a semi universal dahood silent aim it works on da hood and some da hood remakes simple silent aim, easy to use, and just execute it.
 Enjoy